smart-on-fhir/fhir-parser/README.md

 ### Use ###

-Copy the file `settings.py` from the respective subdirectory into the project's root directory, adjust the paths if needed, then execute `./generate.py`.
+1. Copy the file `settings.py` from the respective subdirectory into the project's root directory,
+2. Adjust the paths, if necessary
+3. Execute `./generate.py` to run the script.
+    This will use Python _3_, issue `python generate.py` if you don't have Python 3 yet.
     Supply the `-f` flag to force a re-download of the spec.

 > NOTE that the script currently overwrites existing files without asking and without regret.